isabekov/kmymoney2ledgers/README.md

  the transaction amount in the base currency for the destination account (expense category).
  KMyMoney will always ask about the conversion rate between foreign and base currency.

- Scenario 2 is inpractical, since expenses are spread among different currencies and cannot be summed up.
+ Scenario 2 is impractical, since expenses are spread among different currencies and cannot be summed up.

  With this tool one can stop worrying about the currency of the expense category and ignore conversion rate, since this information will not be used when "-r" flag is specified.